 The Euphrates and Tigris flow separately hundreds of miles in separate regions.
 Sixty kilometers above Basra, in the area we call Shatt al-Arab, the two rivers come together to construct the magnificent geographical area we call Mesopotamia, which has been home to many civilizations.
 For both of them, this is the story of two lovers searching for each other.

-Where does the name Euphrates come from?
+Where does the Name Euphrates Come from?

 During the ages, the two rivers that gave life to the land and to the earth also caused many lives to be lost at the same time.
 Especially in the spring, the rivers raged along with the raids, making the lives of the people in the surrounding area harder.
-In ancient times, a peasant named Eufrates lived on the Euphrates coast.
+In ancient times, a peasant named Euphrates lived on the Euphrates coast.
 The young man was summoned to battle only a few days after his marriage, and he could not go home for years.
 He went from battle to battle and land to land, and he was captured.
 According to the narrative, 20 years later, he was saved from his captivity and returned to his village.

 Fertile Crescent – Mesopotamia